-Russian dancer and choreographer of Polish descent, celebrated for his virtuosity and for the depth and intensity of his characterisations.
+Nijinsky was a Russian dancer and choreographer of Polish descent, celebrated for his virtuosity and for the depth and intensity of his characterisations.

 Deborah Bull says: “Through the Ballets Russes’ tours abroad between 1909 and 1929, Western audiences had their first-ever taste of Russian ballet.
-In no one was the brilliance of the dancers’ technique and artistry more extraordinary than Nijinsky."
-Unfortunately no video is available of Nijinsky in action.
+In no one was the brilliance of the dancers’ technique and artistry more extraordinary than Nijinsky.”

-Anna Pavlova (1881-1931)
+2. Anna Pavlova (1881-1931)

 Deborah Bull says: “An iconic ballerina, Pavlova was not only a sublime artist but also a great innovator, making use of the new invention of film and exploiting her fame to take ballet to new audiences.
 Her tireless tours to what would have been exotic and distant lands – India, east Asia, Australia – seeded classical ballet in countries around the world.
 It was a performance by Pavlova in Lima, Peru, in 1917 that inspired the great Frederick Ashton to become a dancer.”

-Galina Ulanova (1910-1998)
+3. Galina Ulanova (1910-1998)

-Rudolf Nureyev (1938-1993)
+4. Rudolf Nureyev (1938-1993)

 Nureyev, portrayed in 2018 biographical film The White Crow starring Oleg Ivenko and Ralph Fiennes, was a Soviet-born dancer whose expressive skills, provided a new role for the male dancer who previously served primarily as support to the women.

-Margot Fonteyn (1919-1991)
+5. Margot Fonteyn (1919-1991)

 Fonteyn spent her entire career as a dancer with The Royal Ballet, eventually being appointed Prima Ballerina Assoluta by HM The Queen.

-Mikhail Baryshnikov (1948-)
+6. Mikhail Baryshnikov (1948-)

-Natalia Makarova (1940-)
+7. Natalia Makarova (1940-)

-Most noted for the role of Oberon in The Dream by Sir Frederick Ashton and for his filmed performance as Siegfried in Swan Lake with Natalia Makarova in 1980.
+Anthony Dowell is most noted for the role of Oberon in The Dream by Sir Frederick Ashton and for his filmed performance as Siegfried in Swan Lake with Natalia Makarova in 1980.

-After joining the New York City Ballet at 15, she was promoted to soloist in 1969 and principal in 1972.
+After joining the New York City Ballet at 15, Kirkland was promoted to soloist in 1969 and principal in 1972.
 She went on to create leading roles in many of the great 20th-century ballets.

 “From baby ballerina at New York City Ballet, to the cover of Time magazine, Kirkland had a relatively brief career in the 1970s and 80s but she had a major impact on young dancers like me.”

-Sylvie Guillem (1965-)
+10. Sylvie Guillem (1965-)